Ecuador extradition referendum set for defeat, opposition wins mayoral races

 Correa, who left office in 2017 and lives in Belgium, faces eight years in prison in Ecuador on a corruption conviction.

-(Reporting by Alexandra Valencia; Writing by David Alire Garcia and Julia Symmes Cobb; Editing by Paul Simao)
+(Reporting by Alexandra Valencia; Writing by David Alire Garcia, Julia Symmes Cobb and Oliver Griffin; Editing by Paul Simao and Jonathan Oatis)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187;))